 While Lesher Poultry Farm has a sunflower field each year, the exact location varies from year to year due to crop rotation.
 They typically announce the location for the field on their Facebook page sometime in early to mid-August each year.

 This spot is a few miles south of Chambersburg and just east of Interstate 81 in Franklin County, PA.
-You’ll likely get off of the interstate at exit 10 if traveling in from the north or the south.
+You’ll likely get off of the interstate at Exit 14 if traveling from the north and Exit 10 if you are approaching from the south.

 This beautiful sunflower field in PA is open from dawn to dusk.
 For future years, the flowers are typically blooming from late August to mid-September, though the exact dates do vary based on the weather, so I’d start checking their Facebook page in early August to make sure you know when to visit.

 If you want to take photos, I recommend going near sunrise or sunset for the best lighting, though this is a beautiful field at any time of the day.